 Now, before you hippity hip hooray, please understand what BNM’s Loan Repayment Moratorium is about and the consequences that come with it.

-Don’t have to pening one... all individual and SME with conventional loans or Islamic financing repayment obligations that meet below criteria will automatically qualify for the loan deferment:
+Before this, don’t have to pening one... all individual and SMEs with conventional loans or Islamic financing repayment obligations that meet the below criteria will automatically qualify for the loan deferment:

-- No defaulted loan repayment for more than 90 days as at 1 April 2020 (you’re advised to approach your banks to seek assistance if you have);
+- No defaulted loan repayment for more than 90 days as of 1 July 2021 (you’re advised to approach your banks to seek assistance if you have);

-Meanwhile, if you’re one of the corporate borrowers/customers, you may request for a moratorium on loan/financing repayment from your respective banks.
+Meanwhile, if you’re one of the corporate borrowers/customers, you may also request a moratorium on loan/financing repayment from your respective banks.

-As for those who don’t want to partake the automatic deferment package and want to continue to make timely and full repayment of your loan/financing, please respond to the notification sent by the bank or talk to your bank about it.
+As for those who don’t want to partake in the automatic deferment package and want to continue to make timely and full repayment of your loan/financing, can just proceed with the payment.

 Here’s the breakdown:

-- Conventional loans: The interest will continue to be charged on the outstanding balance comprising of both principal and interest portion (i.e. compounded) during the moratorium period.
+- Conventional loans: The interest will continue to be charged on the outstanding balance.
+It comprises both principal and interest portions (i.e. compounded) during the moratorium period.

 - Islamic financing: The profit will continue to accrue on the outstanding principal amount, but will not be compounded in line with Shariah principles.

-So, take note that the interest/profit will continue to accrue on loan/financing repayments that are deferred - which means accumulated repayment amount during the deferment of the repayment period will be added to the outstanding loan/financing amount.
+So, take note that the interest/profit will continue to accrue on loan/financing repayments that are deferred.
+This means accumulated repayment amount during the deferment of the repayment period will be added to the outstanding loan/financing amount.